markafunke/dsp/lessons/statistics/7-1-weight_vs_age.md

 #### Findings
 The scatterplot and correlations show no meaningful relationship between the age of the mother and the weight of the child.
+The binned percentiles show a linear increase early on (ages 15 to about 25, then no impact.